 Early packet pick-up will be at Concordia Lutheran High School, 1601 St. Joe River Drive, Fort Wayne, Indiana 46805.
-From 5-8 pm on Friday the 24th of May.
+From 5-8 pm on Friday the 22nd of May.
 First 500 Racers to pick-up packets will receive an AJ Arnett Honor Run T-Shirt.
-T-Shirt supply is limited.
+T-Shirt supply and sizes are limited.

 Pet and stroller friendly.